dikortis/LetsTalkETC/Episodes/Episode_14.md

-write massive amounts of code but it sounds like then you diverged into other like thinking about the big picture and education and so I I kind of see myself kind of similar to that I I like programming but then I also like thinking of I don't know how you describe the education bigger the bigger issues at hand here so yeah so I think we're kindred spirits in a sense there
+write massive amounts of code but it sounds like then you diverged into other like thinking about the big picture and education and so I kind of see myself kind of similar to that  I like programming but then I also like thinking of I don't know how you describe the education bigger the bigger issues at hand here so I think we're kindred spirits in a sense there

 **Joel Dietz:**
-yeah yeah in that particular case it was driven by you know business needs in the organization's I was in where we had a lot of programmers who were very good at
+yes in that particular case it was driven by you know business needs in the organization's I was in where we had a lot of programmers who were very good at